Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Below you’ll find a few walkthroughs that’ll help you transition from Gmail to three of the most widely used secure email providers.

 The first transition step is emailing your most common contacts and letting them know about your email address change.
-The best way to do this is send an email from your Gmail account with your new ProtonMail address CC’d.
+The best way to do this is to send an email from your Gmail account with your new ProtonMail address CC’d.

 With that completed, follow the steps below: